madtank/autogenstudio-skills/README.md

 For support, feedback, or queries regarding specific skills, please refer to the respective documentation or contact the skill's contributor.

+### File Upload and Image Viewing

+AutoGen Studio now supports uploading a file and viewing the image using a vision plug-in.
+This new feature allows users to easily upload images and view them within the application, enhancing the interactive capabilities of AutoGen Studio.

+For detailed instructions on how to use this feature, including integration with the vision plug-in for image viewing, please refer to the `file_upload_and_view.py` script and the `vision_plugin_integration.md` documentation.

 ---

 Embrace the power of collaborative innovation with the AutoGen Studio Skills Repository!